-100% of the pre-vs.-post dev - pre dev calculated amount
+100% of the post dev - pre dev calculated amount

-- d.
-Volume requirement shall be prorated based on Building Site Area of Disturbanced Area Slope, but, in any case, first_flushEirst_Flush requirements shall be met where required.
-General guidelines are: - Slopes less than or equal to 10%10-20% slopes require 100% of the post dev pre dev -vs.- post calculated retention volume
+d.
+Volume requirement shall be prorated based on Building Site Slope.
+But, in all cases, First Flush requirements shall be met where required.
+General guidelines are:

+Slopes between 10% and 30% (exclusive) according to the following figure.